Finding Counterfactually Optimal Action Sequences in Continuous State Spaces: Additional details on the experimental setup

 To train the SCM $\Ccal$, for each sample, we compute the negative log-likelihood of the observed transition under the SCM's current parameter values (\ie, network weight matrices \& covariance matrix of the multivariate Gaussian prior), and we use that as a loss.
 Subsequently, we optimize those parameters using the Adam optimizer with a learning rate of $0.001$, a batch size of $256$, and we train the model for $100$ epochs.

 We train the model under multiple values of the Lipschitz constants $L_h$, $L_\phi$ of the location and scale networks, and we evaluate the log-likelihood of the data under each model using $5$-fold cross-validation.
+Specifically, for each configuration of $L_h$ and $L_\phi$, we randomly split the dataset into a training and a validation set (with a size ratio $4$-to-$1$), we train the corresponding SCM using the training set, and we evaluate the log-likelihood of the validation set based on the trained SCM.
+This results in the log-likelihood always being measured on a different set of data points than the one used for training.
+For each configuration of $L_h$ and $L_\phi$, we repeat the aforementioned procedure $5$ times and we report the average log-likelihood achieved on the validation set.
 In addition, we train an unconstrained model without spectral normalization, which can have an arbitrary Lipschitz constant.

 Figure~\ref{fig:loss} shows the decrease in log-likelihood of the respective constrained model as a percentage of the log-likelihood achieved by the unconstrained model, under various values of the Lipschitz constants $L_h$, $L_\phi$.
 We observe that, the model's performance is predominantly affected by the Lipschitz constant of the location network $L_h$, and its effect is more pronounced when $L_h$ takes values smaller than $1$.
 Additionally, we can see that the scale network's Lipschitz constant $L_\phi$ has a milder effect on performance, especially when $L_h$ is greater or equal than $1$.
 Since we are interested in constraining the overall Lipschitz constant of the SCM $\Ccal$, in our experiments in Section~\ref{sec:real}, we set $L_h=1$ and $L_\phi=0.1$, which achieves a log-likelihood only $6\%$ lower to that of the best model trained without any Lipschitz constraint.